Stanstead Sluice Replacement Project Information Page

 Stanstead Sluice is a major flood control structure within the LFRC and is located close to the villages of Stanstead Abbotts and St Margarets.
 It directly reduces the flood risk to 83 properties and contributes benefitting many more as part of the LFRC system.
 As well as managing flood risk the sluice maintains water levels in the River Lee Navigation.

-The current Stanstead Sluice
+Above: The current Stanstead Sluice

 What we are doing